Dragonsfure/Dragonsfure/README.md

 My name is Ahmet-Efdal (some know me as Dragon).

-I'm an Software Engineer full time and learning new skills in my free time.
+I'm an Software Engineer at Hydac and studying cooperativly at Universität des Saarlandes.
+I also like to learn new skills in my free time.

 * 🌍  I'm based in Germany
 * ✉️  You can contact me at [dragonsfurestudio@gmail.com](mailto:dragonsfurestudio@gmail.com)